 Type of technology roadmap

 IT systems roadmap

-Goals are measurable, time-bound objectives that you determine as part of the strategic planning process.
-For example, many IT teams set goals to cut operating costs, enhance automation, or improve the release management process.
+Measurable, time-bound objectives that you determine as part of the strategic planning process (e.g., Automate X percent of regression tests this year).
 Including goals in your roadmap allows you to show the "why" behind all of the detailed work.

-Initiatives are the big themes of work or areas of focus that will help you achieve your goals.
-If you aim to improve the release management process, for instance, work might be divided into separate initiatives for different phases of the release cycle.
+Big themes of work or areas of focus that will help you achieve your goals.
 Displaying initiatives on a roadmap provides a link from the "why" to the "what" of the work.